Galers/portfolio-Todo-API/README.md

 ## The task consisted of 3 parts:

-- Download the task.
+- Download the task;
-- Adding and deleting todo's.
+- Adding and deleting todo's;
 - Filtering and modifying.

 ### In 1st part: